caelusway/agent-launchpad-infra/docs/security.md

 ## 🛡️ Security Overview

-The AI Agent Launchpad implements a **simple but solid security approach** focused on essential security controls for infrastructure management.
+The Multi-Agent Infrastructure at Scale implements a **simple but solid security approach** focused on essential security controls for infrastructure management.
 Our security model prioritizes practical protection without overwhelming complexity.

 ## 🔑 Authentication & Authorization